cdobey/legitify/docs/functional-spec/Functional-Spec.md

 External Integrations

 The External Integrations would include some additional services for the website that would prove useful.
 Cloud storage which could hold credential information or other large pieces of data that would not be suitable for either the blockchain or database.
-Additionally, third-party verification services to authenticate users during registration would add extra security to the website to ensure only verified individuals or organisations could use the platform.
+Additionally, third-party verification services to authenticate users during registration would add extra security to the website to ensure only verified holders or organisations could use the platform.

 #